Sexual rites of passage: Sexual cleansing after menarche

 A ceremony of ritual purification known in some places as kusasa fumbi (lit. 'brushing off the dust') is performed where girls have sexual intercourse following menarche.
 This is seen in some regions of Malawi (mainly Chikwawa, Nsanje, and Salima Districts).
 Such sexual cleansing is also practiced in parts of Namibia, Angola, Congo, Ivory Coast, Mozambique, Tanzania, Uganda, and Zambia.

-Prepubescent girls (as young as seven years old to as old as 17 years old) are sent to a training camp where women known as anamkungwi, 'key leaders', teach them how to cook, clean, and have sexual intercourse in order to be good wives.
-At the training camp the girls are told that they should sleep with a man in order to get rid of child 'dust' or else their body will become diseased.
-After the training, a man holding the traditional position of hyena (not to be confused with the animal) performs the three-day cleansing ritual for a sum of money ($4-7 per girl in 2016).
-Sometimes girls are required to perform the chisamba, a bare-breasted dance at the end of her initiation in front of the whole community.
+Prepubescent girls (as young as seven years old to 17) are sent to a training camp where women known as anamkungwi, or 'key leaders', teach them domestic work and sexual intercourse in order to become good wives.
+At the training camp, the girls are told that they should sleep with to get rid of 'childhood dust' and avoid disease.
+After the training, a man holding the traditional position of hyena (not to be confused with the animal) performs the three-day cleansing ritual for money ($4-7 per girl in 2016).
+Sometimes, girls are required to perform a bare-breasted dance called chisamba, meant to satisfy their future husbands in bed, "in an explicit manner as they are being presented to the whole community".

-The practice can place young girls at risk of HIV infection, since the hyena has sexual intercourse with all the girls without wearing condoms, as the ritual requires the exchange of sexual fluids.
+The practice can place young girls at risk of HIV infection, since the hyena has sexual intercourse with all girls without wearing condoms, as the ritual requires the exchange of sexual fluids.
 Traditionalist Malawians claim that the rite prevents disease; hyenas are usually selected for their reputed good moral character and are often erroneously believed to be incapable of being infected with diseases such as HIV/AIDS, though HIV-positive men have been documented to perform the duties of a hyena.

 This ceremony may also be performed after an abortion.